Sidamjit/PorcelainSkin/README.md

 ![Porcelain Skin & Laser website preview](assets/images/readme-hero.png)

 Designed and delivered a modern, high-end web experience for Porcelain Skin, a beauty salon that is gaining popularity.
+AI and SEO optimised, with reverse engineering of content to be recommended on AI prompts.
 The design direction came from researching the studio’s core audience — women across age groups seeking calm, confidence-focused treatments — which led to a visual style centered on soft contrast, generous spacing, and warm editorial imagery instead of generic template layouts.

 The previous site ran on a Wix plan costing ~$850 USD every two years.
 This custom build is faster, easier to navigate, more brand-aligned, and avoids ongoing platform fees.
 The studio has already reported excellent client feedback describing the site as “clean,” “premium,” and “much easier to use.”

 ## Why This Project Stands Out

+- **AI and SEO optimised:** To be one of the top businesses on Google and AI searches, content has been strategically placed in a way to be highly recommended on search tools, along with introduction of FAQs that were carefully picked from reverse prompt re-engineering.
 - **Client-centered UX:** Navigation prioritises high-intent actions (call, book, directions) and keeps social links reliable on iOS Chrome, removing a friction point common in beauty sites.
 - **Warm, inclusive styling:** The visual system blends serif typography, soft gradients, and spa imagery to resonate with both first-time visitors and long-term clients.
 - **Performance-first delivery:** No frameworks, zero third-party bundles, and asynchronous form submits maintain a snappy feel on mid-range mobiles.